anjijava16/anjijava16/README.md

 ###
 My name is Anjaiah Methuku and I'm a Data engineer(Hadoop,Cloud(AWS/GCP/Azure).
 I'm from India, living in Philadelphia PA USA  and currently working at DataCore  👋

-Having strong technical background of most required Big Data technologies with multiple cloud certifications like Google Cloud Platform Professional Data Engineer, AWS Solution Architect and Azure Data
+Having strong technical background of most required Big Data technologies with multiple cloud certifications like Google Cloud Platform Professional Data Engineer, AWS Solution Architect and Azure Data Engineer.

 <!--
 **anjijava16/anjijava16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.